Airspace Protection at Leased Federal Airports

 The Regulations require any decision by the airport operator to be made in the interests of the safety, efficiency or regularity of existing or future air transport operations into or out of the airport.

-An approval may be subject to conditions specified by the airport operator.
+An approval may be subject to specific conditions.
 These conditions may concern how the controlled activity is carried out (e.g. hours of operation of a crane), or may require the building or structure to be marked or lit in a certain way.
 These conditions must also be in the interests of the safety, efficiency or regularity of existing or future air transport operations.

 The Regulations set the following timeframes for the approval of controlled activities: